Difference Between Lending and Borrowing

 |Example||A Bank named ABC Limited, lending $100 million to an entity XYZ Limited to set up a road project on commercial terms is an example of the lending process.
 ABC Limited in this process is the lender.||In the same example, the entity XYZ Limited is borrowing $100 million to use that money for setting up the road project.
 This process is known as borrowing and the entity XYZ Limited is known as a borrower.|

-Lending and borrowing are both parts of single transaction wherein one party is lender and other is the borrower.
+Lending and borrowing are both parts of a single transaction wherein one party is a lender and the other is the borrower.
 Both are required for a lending or borrowing transaction to be completed.
-Lending and Borrowing basically involves resource transfer from resource surplus entity to resource deficit entity on mutually agreed terms.
+They basically involve resource transfer from resource surplus entity to resource deficit entity on mutually agreed terms.
 A lending entity generally gets paid interest on the money lent to borrowing entity.

-Both Lending and borrowing are very critical for any economy to grow as these help in effective utilization and transfer of resources in a systematic manner within the economy.
+Both are very critical for any economy to grow as these help in the effective utilization and transfer of resources in a systematic manner within the economy.